Aaron-Bopp/TIM/10_Sources/Religion/articleKarma and Reincarnation in Hinduism.md

 	- It has knowledge of inner states of [[conscious|consciousness]], [[Yoga]], [[meditation]], and tolerance for all [[religion]] [^11]

 [^1]: [[Karma]] is the law of action and reaction which governs life.
 The [[soul]] carries with it the mental impressions it received during its earthly life.
 These characteristics are collectively called the [[karma]] of the [[soul]]. [[Karma]] literally means “deed or act”, and more broadly describes the principle of cause and effect.
-[^2]: [[Karma]] is not fate, for God endowed his children with the power to act with [[free-will|free will]].
+[^2]: [[Karma]] is not fate, for God endowed his children with the power to act with [[free will|free will]].
 Esoterically, [[karma]] refers to the totality of our actions and their concomitant reactions in this and all previous lives, all of which determine our future.

 [^3]: Yes! [[Karma]] is the law of action and reaction which governs life.
 The [[soul]] reaps the effects of its own actions.
 If we cause others to suffer, then the experience of [[suffering]] will come to us.
 If we [[love]] and give, we will be loved and given to.
 Thus does each [[soul]] create its own destiny through thought, feeling and action. [[Karma]] is a natural law of the mind, just as gravity is a law of matter.